aws-quickstart/cdk-eks-blueprints/docs/teams.md

 ## Team Benefits

-By managing teams via infrastrucutre as code, we achieve the following benefits:
+By managing teams via infrastructure as code, we achieve the following benefits:

 1. Self-documenting code
 2. Centralized logic related to the team